 The Choir of Men and Boys is heard at the 11 am Sunday Eucharist and at the 5:15 pm Thursday Evensong.
 The weekly choir rehearsal on Sunday mornings at 10:15 am was held in the Quire and was open to all visitors.

 The Choir of Men and Boys also perform in a series of much loved Christmas concerts that are a San Francisco Christmas tradition.
 Their latest CD of favorite carols and holiday masterpieces, all recorded live during the 2016 Christmas Concert Series, is available for purchase now!

 The Cathedral’s main organ was built by the Aeolian-Skinner Company in 1934.
 Its 7,466 pipes make it one of the largest organs in the Western United States and its beauty makes it one of the finest American classic organs.
 In 2010, the organ underwent a major restoration to ensure its viability for another 75 years.
 We have two other splendid organs, the Chapel of Grace Aeolian-Skinner (1930) and the William Davis hand-pumped organ (1862).

 Learn more about our organs.

 We also offer an organ concert series on select Sunday afternoons during the year.
-Visit our calendar to see when the next organ concert will take place.
+Visit our organ recitals page to see when the next organ concert will take place.

 Grace Cathedral’s bell carillon celebrated its 75th birthday on Christmas Eve in 2015.
 The history of this collection of forty-four bronze bells is almost as striking as the bells themselves!
 It involves a British-born orphan who started life in the workhouse, became a San Francisco dentist and investor and lived on a dollar a day during his last years so he could realize his goal of gifting the cathedral not just the bells but the soaring Singing Tower where they reside.